-- 2.5 A merger may also take place when one or more persons or other undertakings acquire direct or indirect control of the whole or part of one or more other undertakings.
-Under section 5(1) of Schedule 7 to the Ordinance, control, whether solely or jointly, in relation to an undertaking, is to be regarded as existing if, by reason of rights, contracts or any other means, or any combination of rights, contracts or other means, decisive influence is capable of being exercised with regard to the activities of the undertaking and, in particular, by: - (a) ownership of, or the right to use all or part of, the assets of an undertaking; or - (b) rights or contracts which enable decisive influence to be exercised with regard to the composition, voting or decisions of any governing body of an undertaking. - 2.6 Section 5(2) of Schedule 7 to the Ordinance indicates that control is acquired by any person or other undertaking if the person or undertaking: - (a) becomes a holder of the rights or contracts, or entitled to use the other means, referred to in paragraph 2.5 above; or - (b) although not becoming such a holder or entitled to use those other means, acquires the power to exercise the rights derived from them.
+- 2.5 A merger may also take place when an undertaking acquires direct or indirect control of the whole or part of one or more other undertakings.
+Under section 5(1) of Schedule 7 to the Ordinance, control, whether solely or jointly, in relation to an undertaking, is to be regarded as existing if, by reason of rights, contracts or any other means, or any combination of rights, contracts or other means, decisive influence is capable of being exercised with regard to the activities of the undertaking and, in particular, by: - (a) ownership of, or the right to use all or part of, the assets of an undertaking; or - (b) rights or contracts which enable decisive influence to be exercised with regard to the composition, voting or decisions of any governing body of an undertaking. - 2.6 Section 5(2) of Schedule 7 to the Ordinance indicates that control is acquired by any person or other undertaking if the person or undertaking: - (a) becomes a holder of the rights or contracts, or entitled to use the other means referred to in paragraph 2.5 above; or - (b) although not becoming such a holder or entitled to use those other means, acquires the power to exercise the rights derived from them.

-2.7 "Decisive influence" in paragraph 2.5 refers to the power to determine decisions (including the making or vetoing of such decisions) relating to the strategic commercial behaviour of an undertaking, such as the budget, the business plan, major investments or the appointment of senior management.
-In determining whether decisive influence is capable of being exercised, section 5(3) of Schedule 7 to the Ordinance states that regard must be had to all the circumstances of the case and not solely to the legal effect of any instrument, deed, transfer, assignment or other act done or made.
+2.7 In determining whether decisive influence is capable of being exercised, section 5(3) of Schedule 7 to the Ordinance states that regard must be had to all the circumstances of the case and not solely to the legal effect of any instrument, deed, transfer, assignment or other act done or made.
 Control may therefore occur on a legal or de facto basis.